 Article V was penned by our framers specifically to allow the states to bypass Congress and amend the Constitution without the permission of the federal legislative branch.

-The states that have passed a term limits only resolution are Florida, Alabama, and Missouri.
-Twelve states have passed a resolution that includes term limits as part of a limited government amendment.
+The states that have passed a term limits only resolution are Florida, Alabama, Missouri, and West Virginia.
+Fifteen states have passed a resolution that includes term limits as part of a limited government amendment.
 Because 34 states must apply with the same language, it is far easier to pass a resolution devoted to a single topic.
 We are fighting to aggregate multiple term limits applications to count toward the 34 states required to trigger the convention as well as count generic applications towards our term limits convention initiative.

 It is easier to garner support to pass the resolution in the 34 states required if the language of the amendment is up to the commissioners at the Article V convention.
 We leave the discussion up to them but need to get to the discussion first.
 We will recommend two six-year terms in the Senate and three two-year terms in the House.

 Congress will probably never impose term limits on itself.
 Resolutions have been made in both the House and the Senate that essentially die of inertia.
 Fortunately, through Article V of the U.S. Constitution amendments aren’t only proposed by Congress.
 The states have the power to bypass the federal legislature by calling for an amendment proposal convention specific to term limits.
 Short of an imminent convention call and a desperate attempt to control the terms of the limitations, we do not expect turkeys to vote for Thanksgiving. 😉

 “I pledge that as a member of Congress.
 I will co-sponsor and vote for the U.S. Term Limits amendment of three (3) House terms and two (2) Senate terms and no longer limit.”

 “I pledge that as a member of the state legislature, I will support and vote for the resolution applying for an Article V convention for the limited purpose of enacting term limits on Congress.”